Strokkur424/Strokkur424/README.md

   - Java <!-- ![Java](https://banner2.cleanpng.com/20180517/zve/kisspng-java-programmer-computer-programming-logo-5afe2f1dcf9897.0745314915266076458503.jpg) -->
   - C# <!-- ![C#](https://banner2.cleanpng.com/20180517/zve/kisspng-java-programmer-computer-programming-logo-5afe2f1dcf9897.0745314915266076458503.jpg) -->

-  - ...and as of late C++
+  - ...and as of late C++, and even a bit of C!

-- Eventhough most of my repositories are private, I've worked on some bigger projects.
-Some work-in-progress projects of mine are [AstiaMC](https://discord.gg/astiamc), a 1.8 factions-type Minecraft server and [MineLimit](https://discord.gg/minelimit), a 1.20 server network where I active develop for.
+- Eventhough most of my repositories are private, I do have some bigger projects, which due to closed-source bs I can not share.
+But beware!
+I will put up some bangers soon!

 If you'd like to get in contact with me consider sending me a message on [Discord (Click to view my profile)](https://discord.com/users/813141164281692170)
 <br><br>